 GCSE Drama offers the kind of interpersonal skill development valued by businesses worldwide.
-In Drama students will not only study the craft of acting and theatre.They will also develop extremely valuable transferrable skills such as communication/presentation, collaboration, leadership and empathy.
+In Drama, students will not only study the craft of acting and theatre.
+They will also develop transferable skills such as communication/presentation, collaboration, leadership and empathy.
 Students will begin the complex processes of deconstructing a given subject/problem and the construction of performance pieces.
-Drama builds confidence and develops advanced oracy skills in young people, more than most other subjects.
-Students can perform but also work on directorial and production skills such as lighting, costume, sound, set and props.
+Drama builds confidence and develops oracy skills.
+Students are allowed to perform regularly but will also work on directorial and production skills such as lighting, costume, sound, set and props.